 open and flexible

-For more detailed information, see the Cypher manual.
+For detailed information, refer to the Cypher manual.

-Neo4j provides a wide range of opportunities for integrating Neo4j with any working environment.
+Neo4j provides a wide range of opportunities for integrating Neo4j with any working environment and creating applications.

-Neo4j Drivers — Officially supported drivers and Community drivers.
+Neo4j Drivers — Officially supported drivers and community-contributed libraries.

-Neo4j Connectors — A set of connectors to integrate your regular working environment with Neo4j.
+Neo4j Connectors — A set of connectors to integrate your existing workflow with Neo4j.

 OGM — An Object Graph Mapping Library for Neo4j.

 For more comprehensive information on Neo4j products, refer to the Getting started resources.

 If you want learn how to build, optimize, and launch your Neo4j project, visit the GraphAcademy page.